Terms that a Buyer of Business Telephone Systems Should

 Service

-advance of receiving the malfunctioning equipment back from the customer.
+of receiving the malfunctioning equipment back from the customer.
+This service

-This service is applicable only when the supplier has the equipment available,
+is applicable only when the supplier has the equipment available, and may incur

 Analog